Aiven-Open/klaw-docs/docs/HowTo/topics/index.md

 messages are correctly structured and the producers have the necessary rights to process sensitive information like PII.
 This is where Access Control Lists and Schema Registries come into play.
-They help secure the Kafka environment and ensure that data privacy and fidelity are maintained.
-The key to ensuring all these security measures are effective is properly assigning ownership of the topic, which serves as the central point for all the functionality in the Kafka ecosystem.
+They help secure the Apache Kafka environment and ensure that data privacy and fidelity are maintained.
+The key to ensuring all these security measures are effective is properly assigning ownership of the topic, which serves as the central point for all the functionality in the Apache Kafka ecosystem.

 ## Manage topics in Klaw